framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 You can perform a quick preview of how large your bokeh shape size will be by doing a render with a very low *Number of rings* or at a lower resolution.

-### Undersampling

-A DOF shader can be used as a blurring pass before rendering to help and smooth out undersampling artifacts.
-Simply align the DOF shader's focus point to that of the add-on's and make the DOF strength very subtle. **Do not** use autofocus here, as the autofocus point will slip due to the camera movements.

 ### Antialiasing & image sharpness

 The camera-based nature of the shader means it does its own antialiasing!
 AA can be entirely disabled in your game to get a sharper image.